Privacy Policy

 Security

 Deacon Health understands that storing our data in a secure manner is essential.
 Deacon Health stores PII using industry standard physical, technical and administrative safeguards to secure data against foreseeable risks, such as unauthorized use, access, disclosure, destruction or modification.
-Please note, however, that while Deacon Health has endeavored to create secure and reliable Services for Users, the confidentiality of any communication or material transmitted to/from the Services or via e-mail cannot be guaranteed.
+Please note, however, that while Deacon Health has endeavored to create secure and reliable Services for Users, the confidentiality of any communication or material transmitted to/from the Services or via e-mail or text message cannot be guaranteed.
 Any transmission of your information is at your own risk.
 By using our Services, you acknowledge and accept these risks.
 As a result, we cannot guarantee or warrant the security of any information you disclose or transmit to us or that are otherwise provided to us and we cannot be responsible for the theft, destruction, or inadvertent disclosure of information.
 Any transmission of information is at your own risk.

 Children’s Privacy Protection.
 Deacon Health understands the importance of protecting children’s privacy in the interactive online world.
 The Services are not designed for, or intentionally targeted at, children under 13 years of age.
 It is not our policy to intentionally collect or maintain information about anyone under the age of 13.
 No one under the age of 13 should submit any PII to Deacon Health through the Services.
 If we discover that any such information has been submitted through the Services, we will take reasonable measures to delete the information immediately and document our destruction efforts.
-For more information about the Children’s Online Privacy Protection Act (“COPPA”), which applies to websites that direct their services to children under the age of 13, please visit the Federal Trade Commission’s website: https://www.ftc.gov/tips-advice/business-center/guidance/complying-coppa-frequently-asked-questions.
+For more information about the Children’s Online Privacy Protection Act (“COPPA”), which applies to websites that direct their services to children under the age of 13, please visit the Federal Trade Commission’s website: https://www.ftc.gov/tips-advice/business-center/guidance/complying-coppa-frequently-asked-questions

 Updates to Privacy Policy.
 If we decide to change our Privacy Policy, we will post those changes on our homepage and, with respect to the Mobile App, in the relevant app stores, so our users are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 If at any point we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an email or through the Mobile App.
 Users will have a choice as to whether or not we use their information in this different manner.
 We will use information in accordance with the Privacy Policy under which the information was collected.